Yeniseysk: Administrative and municipal status

-Within the framework of administrative divisions, Yeniseysk serves as the administrative center of Yeniseysky District, even though it is not a part of it.
+Within the framework of administrative divisions, Yeniseysk serves as the administrative centre of Yeniseysky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as the krai town of Yeniseysk—an administrative unit with the status equal to that of the districts.
 As a municipal division, the krai town of Yeniseysk is incorporated as Yeniseysk Urban Okrug.

 Transportation

 The town is served by the Yeniseysk Airport.

 Geography

 Climate

 Yeniseysk has a subarctic climate (Köppen climate classification Dfc), with long, severely cold winters and short, warm summers.
 Precipitation is moderate, and is somewhat higher in summer than at other times of the year.
-Being less affected by the dry Siberian High in winter than areas farther east, Yeniseysk has reliably high snowfall by Siberian standards with a total of 207.8 mm of precipitation between October and April, although on average not very high amounts compared to cold climates close to oceans.
+Being less affected by the dry Siberian High in winter than areas farther east, Yeniseysk has reliably high snowfall by Siberian standards with a total of 207.8 mm of precipitation between October and April, although on average not very high amounts compared to other cold climates close to oceans.